 NCBA Foundation Endowment Grant Fund

-Help grow the $5 million general grant fund to support legally related service projects in counties across North Carolina.
+Help grow the $5.6 million unrestricted grant fund to support legally related service projects in counties across North Carolina.

 Legal Aid of North Carolina (LANC) Endowment Fund